Knowledge operations provides safety, security

 |0

-This work, Knowledge operations provides safety, security [Image 2 of 2], by A1C Colin Perkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Knowledge operations provides safety, security, by A1C Colin Perkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT